afar-state/afar/libs/fetch/README.md

 const fetchWithSession = start().tie(getSessionTie(mySessionId));
 ```

-Actually, I want to add a bearer token to all calls I get instead.
+Actually, I want to add a bearer token to all calls I make instead.

 ```ts
 // Note -> this Tie (alone) needs the jwt-decode package as a peerDependency.